Goals of treatment of chronic CHF are to:

 Cardiac transplantation is currently the only established surgical approach, but it is available to fewer than 2500 patients in the US each year.
 Current indications for cardiac transplantation focus on the identification of patients with severe functional impairment, dependence on intravenous inotropic agents, recurrent life-threatening ventricular arrhythmias, or angina that is refractory to all currently available treatments.

 It has been estimated that one quarter to one third of patients with heart failure have left bundle-branch block: that is, manifest a QRS duration greater than 120 milliseconds (ms).
 Patients with heart failure who have left bundle-branch block, known as ventricular dyssynchrony, have a poorer prognosis than those without left bundle-branch block.
-Studies have shown that, in these patients, cardiac resynchronization therapy (CRT) decreases hospitalization and, when combined with an implantable defibrillator, significantly reduces mortality.
+Studies have shown that, in these patients, cardiac resynchronization therapy (CRT) decreases hospitalization and, when combined with an ICD, significantly reduces mortality.
 In patients who have conduction delay and left ventricular dysfunction, biventricular pacemakers have been shown to improve exercise tolerance and quality of life while decreasing morbidity and mortality.
 The CARE-HF study randomized patients with a widened QRS, LVEF of 35% or less, and persistent moderate or severe symptoms of heart failure despite pharmacologic therapy, to implantation of a CRT device or not.
 The main study observed substantial benefits on morbidity and mortality that persisted or increased with longer follow-up.
 Reduction in mortality was due to fewer deaths from heart failure and from reduced sudden death.

 According to the American College of Cardiology Foundation/American Heart Association guidelines, the recommendations for the use of CRT devices in heart failure are as follows.